 JP: August 10, 2017

 NES Classic Edition, titled Nintendo Classic Mini: Nintendo Entertainment System in Europe and Oceania and Nintendo Classic Mini: Family Computer in Japan, was a miniature video game system by Nintendo.
 It was sold for a limited time beginning in November 2016.
 Despite strong interest and the inability to keep up with demand, Nintendo initially discontinued the system on April 13, 2017.
 In August 2017, after a strong demand for the system's follow-up, the Super Nintendo Entertainment System Classic Edition, Nintendo announced they would produce more NES Classic Edition systems in 2018.
 However, both the NES and SNES Classic Edition consoles were announced to be discontinued on December 14, 2018, and ceased production in 2019.

 On July 7, 2018, Nintendo released a special edition in Japan to commemorate the 50th anniversary of the Weekly Shonen Jump comic, titled the Nintendo Classic Mini: Family Computer - Weekly Shonen Jump 50th Anniversary Version.
 This version contained 20 games that tied into Weekly Shonen Jump and the mini-console was colored gold.

 The original systems contained thirty built-in games, while the Weekly Shonen Jump version contained 20 games.
 It was designed to resemble the Nintendo Entertainment System in North America, Europe, and Oceania, and the Family Computer in Japan.
-It contained a proprietary menu and emulator by Nintendo European Research & Development to run the games, as it was powered by an Allwinner R16 chip with a 1.2 gigahertz CPU, rather than the MOS Technology 6502 chip with a 1.79 megahertz CPU that powered the system it was designed to resemble.
+The Weekly Shonen Jump version was identical to the standard Japanese version except it was colored gold.

 Differences between regions